hosaka86/MomentumHarvester/YOUTUBE_TUTORIAL.md

 **What is this?** Defines when to close open positions.

 **Why?** Exit strategy is as important as entry - determines profit/loss on trades.

+### 🎙️ Narration (Text-to-Speech Ready):
+"Part 5 covers our exit rules, which are just as important as our entry logic.
+We have two moving average exit options: exit on fast MA break, and exit on slow MA break.
+These work as an OR condition, meaning either one can trigger the exit.
+The fast MA gives you earlier exits when the trend weakens, while the slow MA lets winners run longer.
+Additionally, we have a maximum bars in trade parameter that forces an exit after a certain number of candles, preventing us from holding losing positions indefinitely.
+Set this to zero to disable it, or to something like 50 to enforce a maximum hold time."

 ```mql5
 input group "=== Exit Rules ==="